Skip to Content

 L. University Courses outside the Law School.

-First-year students are not permitted to take courses outside the School of Law under any circumstances.
-With prior permission of the Associate Dean for Academic Affairs, second- and third-year students may take for Law School credit, up to 2 courses or 6 hours of credit in another department of the University.
+First-year students are not permitted to take courses outside the Law School under any circumstances.
+With prior permission of the Associate Dean for Academic Affairs, second-and third-year students may take, for Law School credit, up to two courses or six hours of credit in another department of the University.
 Only graduate (500 level and up) courses that are related to the student’s legal education are acceptable.
-Grades in all such courses shall be recorded on a pass/fail basis, with a grade of below C being recorded as a Failure.
-Note further that such courses affect the maximum number of pass/fail hours that can be counted toward the J.D. (see §IV.H).
-Students must also satisfy requirements concerning the minimum number of hours in residence needed for the J.D. degree by successfully completing at least 60 credit hours in law courses at the University of South Carolina School of Law.
-The 60 required hours shall not include course work in independent research and co-curricular activities such as law review, journals, moot court, mock trials, or any other trial competitions.
+Grades in these courses shall be recorded on a pass/fail basis; any grade below C shall be recorded as a U. These courses affect the maximum number of pass/fail hours that can be counted toward the J.D. (see §IV.H).
+Students must also satisfy the residency requirement by successfully completing at least 60 credit hours in law courses at the Law School.
+The 60 required hours shall not include coursework in a Supervised Legal Research course and co-curricular activities such as journals, moot court, mock trials, or any other trial competitions.

 A form for taking courses outside the Law School is available in the Office of the Law Registrar/Academic Services.
 This form must be filled out and submitted to the Associate Dean for Academic Affairs for approval.